maomao836/bootstrap-confidence-intervals/README.md

 # Bootstrap Confidence Intervals

 Graphical analysis of various confidence intervals generated using the bootstrap technique.
+The implementation is done using MATLAB.

+December, 2013